-Are you planning a last minute trip to Boat Harbour in Port Stephens, Australia?
+Are you planning a Trip to Port Stephens?

 If you are planning trip soon to Boat Harbour, make plans as quick as you can.
 Below are some recommendations.